Refereed Journal Articles

 Refereed Conference Papers, Presentations, and Posters with Published Proceedings

-Lieutenant, E. (2018).
+Lieutenant, E. (2019).
 Publicly reporting educational data: An analysis of current practices.
-Manuscript submitted for review.
+In N. Taylor & C. Christian-Lamb (Eds.), iConference 2019 Proceedings.

 Lieutenant, E. (2016).
 Online education, minority students, and library and information science: A longitudinal trend data analysis of ALA-accredited degree program enrollment rates.
 In T. Bastiaens (Ed.), Proceedings of E-Learn: World Conference on E-Learning in Corporate, Government, Healthcare, and Higher Education 2016 (C. Ho & G. Lin, Eds., pp. 860-870).
 Waynesville, NC: Association for the Advancement of Computing in Education.